mit-crpg/OpenMOC/docs/source/usersguide/input.rst

 Materials Specification
 -----------------------

-OpenMOC uses multi-group macroscopic nuclear cross-sections, provided by the user.
+OpenMOC uses multi-group macroscopic nuclear cross sections, provided by the user.
 OpenMOC does not perform self-shielding or depletion calculations, so isotropic concentrations are not used.
-In OpenMOC, cross-section data is encapsulated by the ``Material`` class in the main ``openmoc`` Python module.
-A ``Material`` class may be instantiated in Python and cross-sections may be loaded into it using NumPy_ data arrays as illustrated by the following code snippet:
+In OpenMOC, cross section data is encapsulated by the ``Material`` class in the main ``openmoc`` Python module.
+A ``Material`` class may be instantiated in Python and cross sections may be loaded into it using NumPy_ data arrays as illustrated by the following code snippet:

 .. code-block:: python

    import openmoc
    import numpy

-   # Initialize material cross-sections using NumPy data arrays
+   # Initialize material cross sections using NumPy data arrays
    num_groups = 8
-   sigma_a = numpy.array([0.1,0.15,0.2,0.25,0.35,0.4,0.45,0.5])
+   sigma_t = numpy.array([0.1,0.15,0.2,0.25,0.35,0.4,0.45,0.5])
    sigma_f = numpy.array([0.05,0.1,0.15,0.2,0.25,0.3,0.35,0.4])
    ...